 The basic principle remains intact.
 That however is about all that remains the same.
 The first boards I made were simple and effective, but I felt there was scope to improve both the function and the aesthetic.

 The first aim was to improve the buoyancy over a solid wooden or plywood board, but without changing the shape or thickness.
 To achieve this the the boards are constructed with laminates of Finish Birch plywood or solid constructional veneers, with a core made of closed cell foam and Balsa Wood.
-In order to keep the thickness to a minimum while maintaining the strength, the boards are fibreglassed and finished with polished bio-resin.
+In order to keep the thickness to a minimum while maintaining the strength, the boards are fibreglassed and finished with a plant based bio-resin.
+This process of construction is the basis for the shaping and finishing of the the other boards also.

 The next aim was to improve the speed and performance of the boards, so the vacuum forming process creates what are effectively small fins at the tail end of the rails and as a result a concave bottom to the board.
-The thinking here (and I'm open to input from more qualified persons than myself) is that the hollow would create slightly lower drag on the board and the rails would help hold the board on a wave.
-The results certainly seems to work.
-The polished finish to the epoxy is so smooth that I'm sure that adds to the speed too.
+This helps create speed and directional control.

 Finally there are the aesthetics.
 There is an inherent beauty to the shape, which combined with the natural grain of the timber lends itself to making the boards into much more than purely functional objects.
 Here the possibilities are endless.
 My intention is to offer the foam cored board in a choice of Birch plywood or solid wood veneer finishes.
 These will be available in a number of solid colour ways with the "BUTCH" logo.
 There will also be limited runs of fully decorated boards as the "Sea Holly" design by Emma Hardicker, and the Chinese Silk designs shown on this page.
-The "Skinny BUTCH' (ironically I share part of my name, but none of the characteristics of the descriptive name with the board) will be offered in solid colour ways with the "BUTCH" logo.
-Personalisng boards is also an option.
+Personalisng boards is also an option, and I’m happy to discuss options.

 A dedicated website is under way and will hopefully be up and running soon.
 In the meantime if anyone would like to discuss a board then please contact me by email or on one of the phone numbers at the foot of the page.